 Plasma Volume Calculator

 The Plasma Volume Calculator estimates your total blood plasma volume based on height, weight, and sex.
 This tool helps medical professionals and donors understand their blood health quickly.
 Use it to prepare for surgery, check donation eligibility, or assess hydration.
-It provides accurate, instant results using the scientifically validated Nadler's equation.
+It provides educational, instant results using the scientifically validated Nadler's equation.

 How Blood Plasma Volume Is Calculated